iotaledger/iota.js/packages/iota/docs/interfaces/IPowProvider.md

 # Interface: IPowProvider

-Perform the POW on a message.
+Perform the POW on a block.

 ## Implemented by